-This is very close to my heart because 20 years ago, Seren-Kitty was dumped on the streets, and then two years ago Karma met the same fate.
+This is very close to my heart because Seren-Kitty was dumped on the streets at age seven weeks, and Karma met the same fate at eight months old.
 Had I not found and adopted them, their lives would have been much different.

 Feral cats live life on the fringes.
 They breed, give birth, and raise kittens with little to no human contact.
 These are not pet cats gone wild (strays)–they are wild animals that really cannot be tamed unless caught as kittens.
 Even then, they may never be a typical pet cat, but face behavior challenges all their life.

 Why should we care?
 Because if not managed properly, feral cats become a nuisance and health risk to owned cats, and even humans.
 Felines squabbling outside your window wind up your owned indoor cats and can result in cat fights, as I described in this post about cat fights.
 Caring for ferals is also the ethical, humane thing for caring people to do.

 What can be done?
 TNR has become the gold standard for managing feral cats.
 The acronym stands for “trap-neuter-return,” a program designed to control and decrease the numbers of roaming felines.
 TNR first appeared in Europe, and became better known once animal welfare societies in Great Britain began advocating the approach more than 30 years ago.